-At the end of the first three weeks of a grading period, parents will be given a deficiency notice if their child's performance at 74 or below, or is below the expected level of performance.
+At the end of the first three weeks of a grading period, parents will be given a written progress report if their child's performance in any is near or below 70, or is below the expected level of performance.
 If the student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent will be requested to schedule a conference with the teacher of that class or subject.
 [See Working Together for how to schedule a conference.]